zhixuan-lin/dotfiles/README.md

 So, the LSP client determines the root. `vim-lsp` provides a registration function that takes a lambda for the root. `vim-lsp-settings` call that function provides the actual lambda that computes the root.
 The root is the nearest directory that contains one of the "markers" (e.g., `.git/`).
 If no such markers exist, the root seems to be set to be the cwd (not sure).

 `jedi-language-server` uses the root to give suggestions on imports.
 It seems when doing analysis with a file, `jedi-langauge-server` adds **all** intermediate paths from the project root to the virtual `sys.path`, instead only adding the root.
 Relative imports behave normally though.

+It is aware of the virtual environment.
+So it doesn't matter which `jedi-language-server` you can calling.